 Fellows who obtain additional research training will pursue a project related to sleep medicine under the guidance of a faculty mentor.
 A broad range of projects and mentors are available in the basic sciences, translational biology, or clinical physiology and epidemiology.

 In pursuing their research project, the fellow will gain exposure and training in all aspects of scientific investigation.
 Each fellow will learn how to formulate a cogent research plan, prepare a research protocol (for the Institutional Review Board or Animal Care and Use Committees), conduct research, analyze findings and present these findings in research seminars and national meetings.
 The fellow also will gain experience in preparing a grant application for fellowship funding and at least one original manuscript.

 Fellowship faculty members span the Departments of Anesthesiology, Medicine, Pediatrics, Neurology, Psychiatry, Dentistry and ENT Surgery.
 Collectively, the teaching academic interests of the faculty reflect the comprehensive breadth and depth of sleep medicine.
 A brief list of academic activities and research interests of the faculty within each department is provided below.

 Pulmonary and Critical Care Medicine

 Psychiatry and Behavioral Psychology

-The faculty is actively involved in the evaluation and management of patients with sleep-disordered breathing, with particular emphasis on pediatric patients and patients with nasal pathology.
+The faculty is actively involved in the evaluation and management of patients with snoring and sleep-disordered breathing, with particular emphasis on pediatric patients and patients with nasal pathology.